artemii-yanushevskyi/Tiny-Link-App/README.md

 $ ./manage.py startapp tinylink
 ```

-After that we need to register the new application in `settings.py`.
+After that, we need to register the new application in `settings.py`.

 To make models accessible in admin panel we need to register them in `admin.py`.
-Remember to *make migrations*, *migrate*, and create _superuser_ in django to access admin panel
+Remember to *make migrations*, *migrate*, and create _superuser_ in Django to access admin panel

 ```
 $ ./manage.py createsuperuser